 gw

-GitWhisper will analyze your changes and present a commit message for review:
+GitWhisper will analyze your changes and present an interactive confirmation workflow:

 🔮 Analyzing your changes...